 SEPTEMBER 12, 2015

-WJCT is proud to present the fourth annual TEACH Conference, an event created to engage, empower and inspire teachers.
-TEACH 2015 will be held Saturday, September 12 at the Hyatt Regency Riverfront in downtown Jacksonville, Florida.
-Spend the day meeting and sharing ideas with fellow educators, learning new ways to engage students and empowering yourself to further inspire others!
+On September 12, 2015, WJCT held the fourth annual TEACH Conference, an event created to engage, empower and inspire teachers!
+TEACH 2015 was held at the Hyatt Regency Riverfront in downtown Jacksonville, Florida.
+Educators spent the day meeting and sharing ideas with fellow educators, learning new ways to engage students and empowering themselves to further inspire others.

 So what is a TEACH conference day like?